sarahstrong314/MCR3U/2 - Functions and Function Transformations/2 - Domains and Ranges of Functions.md

 | (a,b] | a < x ≤ b |

 If there is no bound in one or both of the directions, we can use −∞ for a or ∞ for b.
 For example, (0, ∞) is the set of positive real numbers, and (-∞, ∞) is the set of all real numbers.
 To denote that a given value is in an interval, we can use the \in symbol.
 For example, 4 \in (0, 5).

+### Continuous and Discrete Functions

+A **continuous function** is a function whose domain is one interval of real numbers.
+All continuous functions can be graphed and traced without lifting up the pencil.

+All polynomial functions are continuous functions.

+A **discrete function** is a function that can be written explicitly as a finite number of ordered pairs.
+All discrete functions can be graphed by plotting a point for each coordinate.

+Some types of discrete functions are not often graphed.
+For examples, the Fibonacci Sequence is an example of a discrete function, and it is often simply written as a list of values: 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ...
+In this case, the independent variable is the term number, and the dependent variable is the value.

+Not all functions are either continuous or discrete.